Widex Unique 440 Review

 In my role at ZipHearing, dozens of hearing aids cross my desk each week.
 Every once in a while, I like to unbox a set and “play” with them.
 It helps me stay up to date on the technology and capabilities of the hearing aids we sell- and it’s also a nice change of pace!

 So when I got a brand new extra set of Widex Unique 440 Fusion RICs 2 weeks ago, I decided to give ’em a go and get them all set up.
-I also like my gadgets, so I went ahead an ordered a COM-DEX and TV-DEX; more on those accessories here.
+I also like my gadgets, so I went ahead an ordered a COM-DEX and TV-DEX; here is a link for more info on Widex hearing aid accessories.
 I ordered the COM-DEX so I could stream music and phone calls from my iPhone and use the COM-DEX smartphone app, and the TV-DEX, so I could stream the TV direct to the hearing aids.

 For the benefit of our readers, I decided to commit to wearing these hearing aids full time for a week so I could report back on my experience.
 Although I don’t have a hearing loss, there is plenty to test on the units themselves, and being a hearing instrument specialist, I think I have a good handle on how our customers may perceive the hearing aids.